ntd284/Gaming_Time_Management_System/README.md

 - API Gateway: Handles authentication, rate limiting, and traffic management.
 - Monitoring Tools: Prometheus, Grafana, and ELK ensure visibility.
 ---
 This is the end of my description with this project.
 Thank you for reading.
-If you have any questions, please feel free to ask me on linkedin: [Nguyen Trong Duong](https://www.linkedin.com/in/ntd284/)
+If you have any questions, please feel free to ask me on linkedin: [Nguyen Tuan Duong](https://www.linkedin.com/in/tuanduong284/)